BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 permalink: "https://brockherion.dev/blog/posts/enums-vs-typed-strings-in-typescript"
 ---

 In TypeScript, there are a few ways to express named constants.
-If you're familar with backend languages like C# and Java, there's a very good chance that you've worked with enums.
-TypeScript supports enums as well and is one of the few TypeScript features has that JavaScript does not.
+If you're familiar with backend languages like C# and Java, there's a very good chance that you've worked with enums.
+TypeScript supports enums as well and is one of the few TypeScript features that JavaScript does not.

 However, enums are not the only way to create named constants in TypeScript.
-One other way is to use a union of string literals, and in this article, we're going to look at what the differences are between each approach.
+One other way is to use a union of string literals, and in this article, we're going to look at the differences between each approach.

 So grab yourself a cup of coffee, or tea if that’s more your thing, and let’s get into it!